FailAcademy/learning/web-dev-foundation/_lessons/week-08/01a-html-forms.md

 View the [solution](http://codepen.io/redacademy/pen/RPgKbj)

+---

-## Lab Activity
+## Homework

-Please see the [Working with Animation and Forms in jQuery](/lesson/working-with-animation-and-forms-in-jquery/) for lab activity details.
+Please see the [Working with Animation and Forms in jQuery](/lesson/working-with-animation-and-forms-in-jquery/) for homework details.

+---

 ## Additional Resources